Seeking for Outliers: Artistic Exploration of Data through Creative Practice The PhD Final Exhibition by Younghui Kim

 21 of Jan – 24th Jan 2020: 10 am – 5 pm at The Block, QUT Creative Industries Precinct, Musk Ave., Kelvin Grove Opening Reception: Thurs.
 23 Jan 2020, 5 – 7 pm

 My PhD Final Exhibition will be held soon at The Block gallery at QUT Kelvin Grove Creative Industries Precinct.
 My long journey of practice-led research project will be presented to the public.
 At the exhibition, Seeking for Outliers. there will be four sets of digital art installation that are data-driven artworks.
-Following The Sense of Data exhibition at Platform-L, Seoul in 2018, this exhibition shows further developed artworks with revised artistic exploration of data and additional art installation.
+Following The Sense of Data exhibition at Platform-L, Seoul in 2018, this exhibition shows further developed artworks.

 This exhibition is supported by Queensland University of Technology and Creative Industries Precinct.

 Great Thanks to my spouse Sam and family in both Korea and USA, the kind staff Helena at Creative Industries HDR support group, Simon at J-Block, Nigel and Blair at The Block, my colleagues at Urban Informatics Design Lab and most of all to my superb advisory team of: Dr Seevinck, Dr Payne and Dr Choi.